vechain/connex/doc/api.md

 **Parameters**

-+ `revision` - `number|string|undefined`: Block number or ID to visit or leave it unset the function will get the latest block ID as the revision(As long as the revision is set,it can't be changed again)
++ `revision` - `number|string|undefined`: Block number or ID to visit or leave it unset the function will get the latest block ID as the revision(As long as the revision is set, it can't be changed again)

 Returns `Thor.BlockVisitor`